 What is a Mini Split?

 Named for their split design, a ductless mini split system is a comfort solution used for countless HVAC installations the world over.
 They are also often referred to as a mini split heat pump because they can provide excellent heating in many applications.

 Consisting of an outdoor unit and one or more indoor units, mini splits can be utilized as a standalone system, supplemental system, or for dedicated rooms.
-Their ductless design provides flexible and compact installations making them ideal for almost any application.
+Their ductless design provides flexible and compact installations, making them ideal for almost any application.

-Some installations include bringing a mini-split into unconditioned spaces such as garages or additions and they can also be in used rooms that are under-served.
+Some installations include bringing a mini-split into unconditioned spaces such as garages or additions and they can also be used in rooms that are under-served.
 Mini Splits are perfect even for historical homes without ductwork as a complete heating and cooling solution.

 With sound ratings as low as 19 dB, mini split units can operate at sound levels quieter than a whisper.
 This means your mini split will not only be unobtrusive, but you may even forget it's running at all.